embassynetwork/modernomad/readme.md

 Modernomad is an operating platform for collaborative spaces.
-It aims to facilitate democratic management, empower people with information, and enable effective coordination for spaces that value openness, collaboration and participation.
+It aims to facilitate democratic management, empower people with information, and enable meaningful connections for groups that value openness, collaboration and participation.

 Main features include profiles, mailing lists, guest and reservation